The Slavs are in some ways a mystery.

 But if Suevi, a “Germanic” nation were in fact the ancestors of the Slavs then the whole picture of ancient Germania turns on its head.

 Let us then start at the beginning or as close to the beginning as we can, so far, get and tell the story of our fathers and mothers, of our Tribe or our People… What do we mean by “our Tribe ” and “our People”?
-Just this – our physical ancestors.
-(More on that here).
+Just this – our physical ancestors (for those who don’t know what an ancestor is, see here) .
 These may include the “Slavs” but may also include those who were not yet referred to as Slavs, the Veneti – most likely – Suevi – possibly, and other curious tribes such as the Jazyges – maybe.

 Not to exclude are the obvious physical similarities with the Balts (hence the Prussian “kails!” greeting).